Wold Newton, Lincolnshire

 Wold Newton is a village and civil parish in North East Lincolnshire, England.
 It is situated just over 1 mi west from the A18 road, 7 mi north-west from Louth, and 9.5 mi north-east from Market Rasen.

 History

 Origins

-Although archaeological evidence and analysis of place names indicates millennia of settlement within the current parish boundary, the etymology of the name 'Wold Newton' dates the village to about the 8th century.
-It is therefore assumed that today's settlement began as a new Anglo Saxon farm in an otherwise largely Danish landscape.
-Coates' commentary on the place-names of Lincolnshire analyses the name 'Enschedik', the ancient name of a ditch running between the parishes of Wold Newton and Hawerby-cum-Beesby, and says that it is "tempting to regard it as a feature made when the 'new farm' of [Wold] Newton was inserted into an essentially Danish landscape".
+Although archaeological evidence and analysis of place names indicates millennia of settlement within the current parish boundary, the etymology of the name 'Wold Newton' most likely dates the Viking Age.
+It is probable that today's settlement began as a new Anglo-Saxon farm surrounded by Danish settlements.
+Coates' commentary on the place-names of Lincolnshire analyses the name 'Enschedik', the ancient name of a ditch running between the parishes of Wold Newton and Hawerby-cum-Beesby, to mean "English ditch".
+In Coates' view it is "tempting to regard it as a feature made when the 'new farm' of [Wold] Newton was inserted into an essentially Danish landscape".